tusharojha/Attendo/README.md

 Please consider the [README for Mobile App](./attendo-mobile/README.md) and [README for Web Portal](./attendo-client/README.md)

-Backed up by Sadaiv CI on web3
+Backed up by Sadaiv CI on chain.